romarcha/bayesian-networks/README.md

 ## Collaboration

-To discuss collaboration contact Roman Marchant roman.marchant@sydney.edu.au.
+To discuss collaboration contact Roman Marchant roman.marchant@csiro.au.
 At the moment we need help with the following tasks:

 ### TODO